The Appraisal Waiver: What Home Buyers Should Know

 Waiving an in-person appraisal can make the underwriting process more efficient for both the borrowers and the lender.
 During the underwriting process, lenders verify that borrowers can afford their new monthly mortgage payments, check their credit reports, evaluate their credit scores and make sure that they’re not overpaying for their new home.

 This process can take several days, and sometimes up to several weeks.
 Eliminating an in-person appraisal when it’s not needed can speed up this process and get a loan to the closing stage in less time.

 How To Get An Appraisal Waiver

-To apply for an appraisal waiver, buyers need to ask their individual lender.
-To qualify, buyers will need a strong credit score.
-Buyers will also need to purchase a one-unit property, such as a single-family home or condominium.
+To learn about the eligibility requirements for an appraisal waiver, ask your individual lender.
+To qualify, you will need a strong credit score.
+You will also need to be purchasing or refinancing a one-unit property, such as a single-family home or condominium.